department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/links.md

 {% endcapture %}
 {% include _like-this-not-this.html like_this=example_like_this_1 not_this=example_not_this_1 %}

-## Linking to pages on VA.gov
+## Linking to internal pages

-When linking to a page, tool, or online form, always link to the canonical URL of the page.
+When linking to a page, tool, or online form on VA.gov, always link to the canonical URL of the page.
 The canonical URL—which can be suggested and influenced by us, but is ultimately determined by search engines—is what appears in search results.

 For form flows, the canonical URL excludes the reference to a specific page in the flow or initial page displayed in the flow.